David Byrne and Talking Heads

 "Because of how theatrical the show is, others started telling me, 'This needs to go to Broadway,'" writes Byrne.
 "Why not?
 But what did that mean?
 Parked in a beautiful Broadway theater, we can perfect the sound, the lights, the movement – we don’t have to adapt to a new place every night!
 It was an exciting challenge – I realized a Broadway setting would likely be a different audience than the concert crowds I was used to.
 The Broadway crowd has slightly different expectations.
 There might even be audience members who don’t know me or my music – which for me is exciting."

 Byrne tapped Timbers to direct and asked Anne-B Parson, artistic director of Brooklyn's Big Dance Theater, to choreograph what would turn into a highly successful Broadway run.
-American Utopia, which went into previews in early October 2019 and opened on October 20 at the Hudson Theatre, closed on February 16 but will be revived in September 2020 for a 17-week run.
+American Utopia, which went into previews in early October 2019 and opened on October 20 at the Hudson Theatre, will finally close on February 16.
 Described by the New York Times' theatre critic Ben Brantley as an "expansive, dazzlingly staged concert" led by Byrne, an "avuncular, off-center shepherd to flocks of fans still groping to find their way," American Utopia has made Byrne, at the tender age of 67 and a grandfather, a spokesman for these discombulated times.
 Even more strangely, for anyone weaned on the agitation of Fear of Music and Stop Making Sense, he's even kind of an optimist, as he told CBS Sunday Morning in 2019.